-Intended outcome Success criteria Improved attainment among disadvantaged pupils across the curriculum at the end of KS4.
-2024/25 KS4 outcomes demonstrate that disadvantaged pupils achieve: A positive Progress 8 score % of students achieving a Grade 4+ in English and Maths exceeds FFT20 benchmarks % of students achieving a Grade 5+ in English and Maths exceeds FFT20 benchmarks Improved attendance for PP pupils.
+Intended outcome Success criteria Improved attainment and progress among disadvantaged pupils across the curriculum at the end of KS4.
+2024/25 KS4 outcomes demonstrate that disadvantaged pupils achieve: Positive progress (no P8 score for this cohort).
+In English and Maths, % of students achieving Grades 4+, 5+, 7+, meets/exceeds FFT20 benchmarks.
+A positive residual compared to FFT20 targets.
+Improved attendance for PP pupils.
 Improved rates of attendance for pupils who have been identified as persistent absentees.
-To achieve and sustain improved wellbeing for all pupils, including those who are disadvantaged.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from pupil voice, pupil and parent surveys and teacher observations.
+To achieve and sustain improved wellbeing and personal development for all pupils, including those who are disadvantaged, to ensure they are well equipped for their futures.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: • Qualitative data from pupil voice, pupil and parent surveys and teacher observations.

-Activity in this academic year
+Activity in this academic year - 2024-25